obsiwitch/obsiwitch/public/posts/01_android_3button.md

 To restore the default behaviour, you can re-enable the Quickstep launcher through the GUI (`Settings -> Apps`) or run `pm enable com.android.launcher3` in an adb remote shell and then reboot your phone.

+# Android 10 (2020-03-19)

+Android 10 defaults to 3-button navigation when using a custom launcher.
+Install one and then select it in `Settings -> Apps & Notifications -> Default Apps -> Home app`.

+If you use the default Quickstep launcher, you have the choice between 2-button navigation and gesture navigation (`Settings -> System -> Gestures -> System navigation`).